Narratological Algorithmic Lenses

 Diagnostic Output: Beyond Classification

 The system's output is not a label but a diagnostic — a structured report that tells the analyst not just what was detected but how confident the detection is, what evidence supports it, and what structural relations connect it to other detections.
 When the engine runs a Proppian analysis, it does not simply say "this is a hero's journey."
 It reports precisely which morphological functions were detected, at what confidence level, with what ordering violations (if any), and which functions are expected but absent.[7]
-Moretti's argument for "distant reading" — analyzing literature not through close attention to individual texts but through computational aggregation of patterns across thousands — requires exactly this kind of structured, machine-readable output.
+Moretti's argument for " distant reading Franco Moretti's method of analyzing literature computationally across thousands of texts to reveal patterns invisible to close reading of individual works " — analyzing literature not through close attention to individual texts but through computational aggregation of patterns across thousands — requires exactly this kind of structured, machine-readable output.
 The diagnostic model enables composability: an actantial analysis can be cross-referenced with a Proppian analysis to identify where Greimas's Subject maps onto Propp's Hero function, revealing structural homologies that close reading might miss.[8]
 Jockers's macroanalytic method depends on the ability to aggregate and compare structured outputs across corpora — the diagnostic format is designed to feed precisely this kind of computational literary scholarship.

 Composable Frameworks and Cross-Reference